• Skip to primary navigation

 Can I adjust the sweetness?

-Yes, you can add more or less honey or sugar to suit your taste.
+Yes, feel free to add more or less honey or sugar to suit your taste.
+Just don’t reduce the vinegar too much to keep the brine safe.

 What other fresh vegetables can I pickle?